piggy1-mvn/piggyback-dev-runner/README.md

 Some of the microservices use GCP Pub/Sub to publish and subscribe for messages.
 In order to connect to GCP successfully, following settings should be made manually.

-1. Under piggyback-dev-runner, create a folder **gcp-secret-vol** (may already be created if docker-compose command is run) and drop secret.json file (shared seperately).
+1. For docker container running locatlly, under piggyback-dev-runner, create a folder **gcp-secret-vol** (may already be created if docker-compose command is run) and place secret.json file (shared seperately) in this folder.
 This will allow microservices to connect to GCP when running inside a docker container.

 2. For Windows machines -

 	a.
 Add a system environment variable: **GOOGLE_APPLICATION_CREDENTIALS**, and point it to the full path of the secret.json file (shared seperately).